Skip to main content

 What are the most common reasons Thailand digital nomad visa applications get rejected?

-The top rejection reasons are: (1) insufficient or inconsistent income documentation — one dip below the threshold across 3-12 months can trigger rejection; (2) health insurance that does not meet Thailand's specific coverage requirements; (3) incomplete apostille/legalization of foreign documents, especially criminal record certificates; (4) attempting to convert a tourist visa from inside Thailand when the rules require applying from abroad.
-Specific to Thailand: The DTV is NOT a residency permit — you cannot get a Thai ID card or path to PR through it
+The usual pattern: (1) shaky income documentation — a single month below the threshold in your 3-12 month window can do it; (2) health insurance that does not meet Thailand's specific coverage rules; (3) incomplete apostille or legalization of foreign documents, especially the criminal record certificate; (4) trying to switch from a tourist stamp inside Thailand when the rules say you must apply from outside.
+One more thing specific to Thailand: The DTV is not a residency permit — you cannot get a Thai ID card or a PR path through it

 Sources & verification

-This guide was compiled from the official Thailand government immigration authority and verified on April 10, 2026.
-Because visa rules change frequently, always confirm the current requirements directly with the official source before you book flights or submit documents.
+This guide was compiled from the official Thailand immigration authority and last verified on April 10, 2026.
+Visa rules shift often, so check the current requirements on the official source before you book flights or file paperwork.

 AffordWhere does not provide legal or tax advice.
-This guide is educational and should be paired with consultation from a qualified Thailand immigration lawyer and cross-border tax advisor before you apply.
+Treat this guide as a starting point.
+Pair it with a proper conversation with a Thailand immigration lawyer and a cross-border tax advisor before you apply.

-See what your salary actually buys in Thailand
+See what your salary really buys in Thailand